The Pagemaster: Music

-The score was also composed by the-late and famous well-known score composer James Horner who was very well-known for his career as a score composer for the films Casper, Titanic, An American Tail, Avatar, The Land Before Time and so much more countless films.
-The soundtrack not only had the movie's score on it, but it also had two songs and one of which was heard during the film's end credits and they were performed by successful and well-known recording artists.
+The score was written by film composer James Horner.
+The soundtrack also featured two songs based on Horner's themes.
 The songs were titled "Whatever You Imagine" by Wendy Moten which was heard during the film when all four characters finally enter into the fantasy section and "Dream Away" by Babyface and Lisa Stansfield is heard during the end credits.
-The soundtrack album was released only on Compact Disc and Cassette Tape format on October 30, 1994, and it is also available in the iTunes Store.
+The soundtrack album was released only on Compact Disc and Cassette Tape format on October 30, 1994, and is also available in the iTunes Store.

+In other media

 Book adaptations

 Contrary to any claims, the screenplay and film are not based on any book.
 David Casci's screenplay preceded all novelizations and illustrated books by several years.

 A number of books based on the film exist, including an illustrated book attributed to David Kirschner and Ernie Contreras, illustrated by Jerry Tiritilli, which contained large passages from the Casci screenplay without giving Casci writing credit.
 The film was well into production by the time this book was introduced in the 1993 F. A. O. Schwarz Christmas Catalog.
 Other properties based on the film include a novelization of the film, children's story books, pop-up books and other film ancillaries such as toys and games.

 Video game

 Video game adaptations of the film were released the same year as the film.
 They were developed by Probe Software Ltd. and published by Fox Interactive.
-The PC and non-PC versions of the game are almost entirely different games; the PC game is an interactive game and is developed by Mammoth Micro Productions, published by Turner Interactive and distributed by Turner Home Entertainment, and the non-PC versions are platformers.
+The PC and non-PC versions of the game are almost entirely different games; the PC game is an FMV adventure game and is developed by Mammoth Micro Productions, published by Turner Interactive and distributed by Turner Home Entertainment, and the non-PC versions are platformers.